 - 1 cup frozen whole kernel corn

-Cook potatoes in a large pot of salted water at a boil over high heat until fork tender, about 10-15 minutes.
-Drain potatoes and return to pot.
-Add butter and roughly mash with a potato masher or fork.
-Add milk and stir to combine.
-Season with a generous amount of salt and pepper.
+- Drain potatoes.
+Place potatoes in a large bowl and roughly mash with a potato masher or fork.
+Add milk-onion mixture and cabbage and stir to combine.
+Season to taste with salt and pepper.
 Set aside.

-Cook ground beef in a large skillet over medium-high heat until lightly browned, about 4-5 minutes.
-Add onion and continue cooking until soft and translucent, about 4-5 minutes.
-Stir in ketchup, flour, garlic and thyme.
-Add carrots, peas, corn, 1/2 cup water and salt and pepper, to taste.
-Continue cooking until warmed through, about 4-5 minutes.
+- Cook ground beef in a large skillet over medium-high heat until lightly browned, about 4-5 minutes.
+Add remaining onion and continue cooking until soft and translucent, about 4-5 minutes.
+Stir in tomato paste, flour, vinegar, garlic, thyme and 1/2 cup water.
+Add carrots, peas and corn and stir until well combined.
+Season generously with salt and pepper.

-Transfer meat mixture to baking dish and flatten with flat side of wooden spoon.
-Spread mashed potatoes over meat mixture, ensuring to cover completely.
-To create peaks, lightly dab mashed potatoes with spoon.
-Bake until mashed potatoes are golden and meat is heated through, about 25-30 minutes.
+- Transfer meat mixture to baking dish and flatten with flat side of wooden spoon.
+Spread colcannon over meat mixture, ensuring to cover completely.
+To create peaks, lightly dab colcannon with spoon.
+Top with cubed butter.
+Bake until colcannon is light golden brown and meat is heated through, about 25-30 minutes.
 Let cool slightly prior to serving.
+Happy eating, friends!